cbrnr/sleepecg/examples/benchmark/README.md

 # Heartbeat Detection Benchmarks
 This example allows to reproduce the benchmarks shown in the repo's main [`README.md`](https://github.com/cbrnr/sleepecg#readme).
-The used package versions are listed in [`requirements-benchmark.txt`](https://github.com/cbrnr/sleepecg/blob/main/examples/benchmark/requirements-benchmark.py)

 ## Usage
 To run the benchmark, (create a virtual enviroment), install the requirements using